Posterior Meta-Replay for Continual Learning: Methods

+Importantly, all learnable parameters are comprised in the \textsc{TC} system, which can be designed to have less parameters than the main network, i.e., $\dim(\bm{\psi}) + \sum_t \dim(\mathbf{e}^{(t)}) < \dim(\mathbf{w})$.
+Such constraint is vital to ensure fairness when comparing different CL methods, and is enforced in all our computer vision experiments.
+Additional details can be found in SM \ref{sm:sec:tc:system}.

+\textbf{Posterior-replay with explicit distributions.} Different families of distributions can be realized within our framework.
+In the special case of a point estimate $q_{\bm{\theta}^{(t)}}(\mathbf{W}) = \delta (\mathbf{W} - \bm{\theta}^{(t)})$, the \textsc{WG} system can be omitted altogether as it corresponds to the identity $\bm{\theta}^{(t)} = f_\text{WG}(\mathbf{z}, \bm{\theta}^{(t)})$.
+This reduces our solution to the deterministic CL method introduced by \citet{oswald:hypercl}, which we refer to as \textbf{PosteriorReplay-Dirac}.
+However, capturing parameter uncertainty is a key ingredient of Bayesian statistics that is necessary for more robust task inference (cf. Sec. \ref{sec:gmm}).
+We thus turn as a first step to \textit{explicit} distributions $q_{\bm{\theta}^{(t)}}(\mathbf{W})$, for which the WG system samples according to a predefined function.
+We refer as \textbf{PosteriorReplay-Exp} to finding a mean-field Gaussian approximation via the BbB algorithm (SM \ref{sm:sec:bbb}, \cite{bayes:by:backprop}).
+In this case, $\bm{\theta}^{(t)}$ corresponds to the set of means and variances that define a Gaussian for each weight, which is directly generated by the \textsc{TC}.
+In the SM, we also report results for another instance of explicit distribution (cf. SM \ref{sm:sec:radial}).

-\paragraph{Posterior-replay with implicit distributions.} Since the expressivity of \textit{explicit} distributions is limited, we also explore the more diverse variational family of \textit{implicit} distributions \cite{goodfellow:gan:2014, vi:implicit:models}.
-We parameterize these with an auxiliary weight generator network (\textbf{WG}), and therefore the parameters $\bm{\theta}^{(t)}$ of the approximate posterior depend on the chosen \textsc{WG} architecture.
-Overall, we have a hierarchy of three networks: a \textsc{TC} network generates task-specific parameters $\bm{\theta}^{(t)}$ for the approximate posterior, which is defined through an arbitrary base distribution $p(\mathbf{Z})$ and the \textsc{WG} hypernetwork, which in turn generates weights $\mathbf{w}$ for a main network \textsc{M} that processes the actual inputs of the dataset $\mathcal{D}^{(t)}$.
-Interestingly, here the \textsc{TC} plays the role of a \textit{hyper-hypernetwork} as it generates the weights of another hypernetwork (Fig. \ref{fig:framework}a and Fig. \ref{fig:framework}c).
-As a consequence, the CL problem is shifted to the \textsc{TC} hyper-hypernetwork, and catastrophic forgetting can be prevented via Eq. \ref{eq:hnet:reg}.
+\textbf{Posterior-replay with implicit distributions.} Since the expressivity of \textit{explicit} distributions is limited, we also explore the more diverse variational family of \textit{implicit} distributions \cite{goodfellow:gan:2014, vi:implicit:models}.
+These are parametrized by a \textsc{WG} that now takes the form of an auxiliary neural network, making the parameters $\bm{\theta}^{(t)}$ of the approximate posterior dependent on the chosen \textsc{WG} architecture.
+This setting, referred to as \textbf{PosteriorReplay-Imp}, results in a hierarchy of three networks: a \textsc{TC} network generates task-specific parameters $\bm{\theta}^{(t)}$ for the approximate posterior, which is defined through an arbitrary base distribution $p(\mathbf{Z})$ and the \textsc{WG} hypernetwork, which in turn generates weights $\mathbf{w}$ for a main network \textsc{M} that processes the actual inputs of the dataset $\mathcal{D}^{(t)}$.
+Interestingly, the \textsc{TC} now plays the role of a \textit{hyper-hypernetwork} as it generates the weights of another hypernetwork (Fig. \ref{fig:framework}a and Fig. \ref{fig:framework}c).